-Defined in broad terms, a mnemonic is a device, procedure, or operation that is used to improve memory.
-Defined in narrow terms — and what is usually meant by the word — a mnemonic is a specific reconstruction of target content intended to tie new information more closely to the learner’s existing knowledge base and, therefore, facilitate retrieval.
+Defined broadly, a mnemonic is a device, procedure, or operation used to improve memory.
+Defined in narrow terms — and what is usually meant by the word — a mnemonic is a specific reconstruction of target content intended to tie new information more closely to the learner’s existing knowledge base and facilitate retrieval.

 Spelling mnemonics are intended to help us remember the spelling of words.
-In order to remember that the word “cemetery” is spelled with three e’s, for example, one can picture a lady screaming ‘e-e-e’ as she walks past the cemetery.
+For example, to remember that the word “cemetery” is spelled with three e’s, one can picture a lady screaming ‘e-e-e’ as she walks past the cemetery.
 Below are several more examples.

 Use the word RAVEN to remember when to use “affect” versus “effect”.